bbc/simorgh/src/app/components/OptimoPromos/Image/README.md

 ## Description

-A component that returns a styled h3 or a styled div used for promo titles.
+A component that is implemented using psammead-image and imageWithPlaceholder.
+However, this component takes it a step further by styling the psammead-image in order to fix a bug with aspect-ratio.

 ## Props